13 Types of Reports (And What They’re For)

 Purpose

-Not all reports are solely for sharing internally.
+Not all reports are internal reports.
 External reports are created with the intention of being shared beyond the organization.
 They’re often used to share information with the general public or shareholders.
 External reports help the public understand the financial health of an organization, can help attract future investors, work to boost brand awareness, or fulfill the rights of citizens within a governmental body.

 External reports can be voluntary; released by an organization for the purpose of accountability.
 They can also be made mandatory, usually by some legal requirement, such as financial reporting from publicly traded companies.